FNNDSC/pfcon/README.rst

         [--port <port>]
         The port on which to listen.
 Defaults to '5055'.

+        [--storeBase <storagePath>]
+        A file system location in the network space accessible to ``pfcon`` that is used to unpack received files and also store results of processing.

+        [--enableTokenAuth]
+        Enables token based authorization and can be configured to look for a .ini file or an openshift secret.

+        [--tokenPath <tokenPath>]
+        Specify the absolute path to the token in the file system.
+        By default, this looks for the pfconConfig.ini file in the current working directory.

         [--man <manpage>]
         Internal man page with more detail on specific calls.